What we’ll cover:

 Carrying a credit card balance isn’t unusual, in fact: a 2017 report by the Federal Reserve showed that 48 percent of Americans reported carrying a credit card balance at least some of the time during the prior year.
 But just because it’s relatively common to carry balances doesn’t mean paying them down — let alone tracking each one — is simple.
 Well, we have some good news for you.
 It doesn’t have to stay that way.

-Here are some strategies that may help you pay down your balances and even make it more straightforward.
+Here are some strategies that may help you pay down your balances and even make the process more straightforward.

 Before you start trying to pay down debt, there are a few steps you have to take.
 The first step is easier said than done; you need to tell yourself, “it is possible to pay down my debt.”
 Because it is!